-The Centers for Disease Control produces a model of how many deaths each state might expect (weekly since Januray 2017), in the chart above from all causes given time of year and demographics.
-A “+” character indicates weeks with more deaths than expected compared to the upper end of a 95% confidence interval.
-The chart indicates that, so far in Oklahoma, flu in January 2018 was more deadly than Covid-19 by this measure. https://www.cdc.gov/nchs/nvss/vsrr/covid19/excess_deaths.htm
+The Centers for Disease Control produces a model of how many deaths each state might expect (weekly since January 2017), in the chart above from all causes given time of year and demographics.
+A “+” character indicates weeks with more deaths than expected compared to the upper end of a 95% confidence interval. https://www.cdc.gov/nchs/nvss/vsrr/covid19/excess_deaths.htm

 Symptoms of Covid-19